trezzuri/erpnext-docs/docs/en/using-erpnext/document-versioning.md

 # Document Versioning

-**In ERPNext, Document Versioning is a feature that allows you to track all the changes made in a form or a document.**
+**In SOMA, Document Versioning is a feature that allows you to track all the changes made in a form or a document.**

 This feature comes handy while conducting an Audit Tail to check on what changes were made in a document along with the time of change and the stakeholder responsible.